MitaDataAI/Data-challenge-IDEMIA-Computer-vision/README.md

 # Data Challenge 2 with IDEMIA : Computer Vision

+# IDEMIA
-# IDEMIA is the world leader in identity technologies.
+IDEMIA is the world leader in identity technologies.
 It specializes in biometric solutions, secure digital identification, and authentication systems for both governments and private sectors.
 ![image](https://github.com/user-attachments/assets/30139190-db91-4098-97f9-105a12159ca4)

 # By RAKOTONIAINA Pety Ialimita (pety.rakotoniaina@télécom-paris.fr)